- Native Plant Nursery

 Cancellations and Refunds

 All campers are to be prepaid.
 However, refunds are accepted up until 2 weeks before the camp date.
-You will receive a full refund up until a month before the camp date.
-Half the camp cost will be refunded if you cancel between a month and 2 week before the camp.
-If you would like to cancel within two weeks of the camp no refund will be issued.
+You will receive a full refund up until a month before the class date.
+Half the class cost will be refunded if you cancel between a month and 2 week before the class.
+If you would like to cancel within two weeks of the class no refund will be issued.

-All registrations are made online through Active Network’s Camp manager.
-If you have any difficulties or would prefer to register with us directly, please contact our Camp Director, Eric Edward at firstname.lastname@example.org or by phone: (902)651-2575.
+All registrations are made online through Active Network’s Camp and Class manager.
+If you have any difficulties or would prefer to register with us directly, please contact us at firstname.lastname@example.org or by phone: (902)651-2575.